PipedreamHQ/pipedream/docs/docs/workflows/events/concurrency-and-throttling/README.md

 ## Why Is It Important?

-Workflows listen for events and execute code as soon as they are triggered.
+Workflows listen for events and execute as soon as they are triggered.
 While this behavior is expected for many use cases, there can be unintended consequences.

 **Concurrency**